edrlab/members/content/members/HongKongPL.md

 solutions.
 Since 2021, Wafer has been engaging in a system project for the public libraries of the Hong Kong Special Administrative Region Government.
-LCP server and mobile applications for ebook resources are adopted by Wafer in the project.
+LCP server and mobile applications for ebook resources are adopted by Wafer in the project."
 press:
 active: true
 layout: members